wesbos/dad-jokes/readme.md

 ---

 Java truly is an OOP language...

-As in: OOPs I used Java
+As in: OOPs I used Java!

+---